 Once the spill is identified, its size and severity are determined.
 Most of the time, it is small and does not cause serious problems.
 If it is large, it can compress your heart and hinder its ability to pump blood.
 This condition, called cardiac tamponade, is life-threatening.

-To find the cause of a pericardial effusion, your doctor may take a sample of the pericardial fluid .
-In this procedure, called pericardiocentesis, a doctor inserts a needle through your chest into your pericardial effusion and takes in some fluid.
+To find the cause of a pericardial effusion, your doctor may take a sample of the pericardial fluid.
+In this procedure, called pericardiocentesis, a doctor inserts a needle through your chest into your pericardial effusion and takes in some juice.

 It depends on its severity and cause.
-Small effusions that have no symptoms and are due to known causes (such as kidney failure) do not require special treatment.
+Small effusions that have no symptoms and are due to known reasons (such as kidney failure) do not require special treatment.

-For pericardial effusions due to sac inflammation, treating the inflammation also treats the effusion.
+For pericardial effusions due to sac inflammation, treating the inflammation also treats the flow.